rasogltra/de-zoomcamp/week1/DockerNotes.md

 ## Docker Introduction
 Dockerfile ->(build) Docker Image -> (run) Docker Container

-Run command `docker run hello-world` to test if docker is installed properly.
+Run the command `docker run hello-world` to verify that Docker is installed and working correctly.

 ### Dockerfile
 We created a Dockerfile using a Python 3.9 base image to setup an enivoronment within a Docker container.
-Below are the steps to setup the environment:
+Below are the steps to configure the environment:

 ```FROM python:3.9
 RUN pip install pandas